vestalux/sljekyll/_events/bury-2016-12-23-top-time-circle-dancing.md

 breadcrumb: y
 ---

-Older people are invited to have a go at circle dancing.
+Older people are invited to have a go at circle dancing for Christmas.